ImperareTibi/Invictus/vpk/README.md

 # Python3 VPK Scripts
-Allows the user to extract or make .vpk files with Python.
+Allows the user to extract or make .vpk (Valve Pak) files with Python.

-### Install the required modules
+## Install the Required Modules
 ```shell
 cd path/to/this/directory
 pip install -r requirements.txt